Monotonous Boring or Tedious Synonyms

 This is a Wearisome Tale of Trivial Tiredness (yawn)

-This Is A Story Filled With The Synonyms You Are Searching For
+It Is A Story Filled With The Synonyms You May Be Searching For

 His hum drum voice never alters in tone as his uninteresting tale unfolds irksomely before me.
 Bored to tears I have visions of me sobbing uncontrollably and beseeching him to end his drippy wet blanket drool.
 I would kill for a good pair of earplugs but I am not to be saved so easily from my situation.
 This task appears to be everlasting.
 Lackluster pales in comparison to my task at hand.